platonai/PulsarRPA/docs/concepts.md

 ### Backend Storage

 PulsarRPA supports a variety of backend storage solutions to meet our customers' urgent needs, such as Local File System, MongoDB, HBase, Gora, and so on. is a URL, so the crawl loop can accept and execute any type of task.

-### Privacy Context

-One of the biggest challenges in web scraping tasks is maintaining bot stealth.
-For web scraping tasks, it's crucial that the website cannot discern whether a visit is from a human or a bot.
-If a page visit is suspected by the website, known as a privacy leak, the privacy context must be discarded, and Pulsar will visit the page in a different privacy context.

-### Proxy Management

-This involves obtaining IPs from proxy vendors, recording proxy status, smart and automatic IP rotation, and more.

-### Web Driver Stealth

-When a browser is programmed to access a webpage, the website may detect that the visit is automated.
-Web Driver stealth technology is used to prevent such detection.

-### Backend Storage

-PulsarRPA supports a variety of backend storage solutions to meet our customers' urgent needs, such as Local File System, MongoDB, HBase, Gora, and so on.